wttech/aet/documentation/src/main/wiki/StatusCodesCollector.md

 #### Status Codes Collector

-Status Codes Collector is responsible for collecting status codes of links to resources on the page under given URL.
+Status Codes Collector is responsible for collecting status codes returned by resources on the processed page.

 Module name: **status-codes**